 Don't have an activity for kids but want to be involved?
 Ask us about how you can sponsor this well-loved event in our community - we would love to publicize your company or organization as a sponsor for this eagerly anticipated event!

 If you are interested in being a part of KidsFest 2015, contact Children and Youth Partnership for Dare County at 252-441-0614 (rain date is May 15th).
 Children and Youth Partnership is a non-profit organization serving children, youth, and families in Dare County.
 The Partnership administers the Smart Start program for Dare County for children birth through age five and is a central source of information about activitiers, programs and resources for all children.

-See the article printed in the Outer Banks Sentinel, Wednesday, February 18, 2015: CYP Looking for Exhibitors for KidsFest 2015 and the article printed in The Coastland Times, March 12, 2015: Get Ready to Play.
+Check out the article printed in the Outer Banks Sentinel, Wednesday, February 18, 2015: CYP Looking for Exhibitors for KidsFest 2015 and in The Coastland Times, Thursday, March 12, 2015: Get Ready to Play.